egorsmkv/asr-datasets-cleaner/README.md

 ## Usage

-1. Download the dataset locally:
+1. Download the dataset to the local disk:

 ```shell
 nq python download_dataset.py